LEADERSHIP

 Education: Bachelor’s degree in Philosophy from the University of Illinois and Master’s degree in Business Administration from the University of Phoenix

-Kayla Klein | Co-Founder & Chief Growth Officer
+Kayla Klein | Co-Founder & Chief Operations Officer

 KEY FACTS